markjrieke/rViews/README.md

 ![](pics/task_scheduler_08.png)

 Viola!
 Your R script is now scheduled to run on a recurring basis.
-You test that the task is setup correctly by highlighting the task and selecting “Run” in the lower right corner of the scheduler window.
+You can test that the task is setup correctly by highlighting the task and selecting “Run” in the lower right corner of the scheduler window.

 ![](pics/task_scheduler_09.png)